Medical Malpractice Definition

 - Wrongful death — in the event that malpractice leads to death, additional damages may be obtained in a Florida wrongful death action, including loss of companionship for family members.

 Victims of medical malpractice throughout the state need to be aware that there are non-economic damage caps in Florida medical malpractice cases.
-These caps are found in Title XLV Torts Section 766.101 and limit the recovery for non-economic damages to $500,000 from providers and $750,000 from non-providers — except in cases of wrongful death or catastrophic injury, when the limits rise to $1 million and $1.5 million, respectively.
+These caps are found in Title XLV Torts Section 766.101 and limit the recovery for non-economic damages to $500,000 from providers and $750,000 from non-providers — except in cases of Florida wrongful death lawyer or Florida catastrophic injury lawyer , when the limits rise to $1 million and $1.5 million, respectively.

 You should never face financial loss because of the carelessness of someone you trusted to help you.
-If you are the victim of South Florida medical malpractice, the lawyers at Wolf & Pravato can help you to fight for the justice that the law affords you.
+If you are the victim of South Florida medical malpractice, the personal injury lawyers Florida at Law Offices of Wolf & Pravato can help you to fight for the justice that the law affords you.

 To learn more, call us today at 1-954-633-8270